egelja/egelja/README.md

 My most popular project is a [Lorem Ipsum generator](https://marketplace.visualstudio.com/items?itemName=MrAwesomeRocks.lipsum-generator) for [VSCode](https://code.visualstudio.com), which has [![Visual Studio Marketplace Installs](https://img.shields.io/visual-studio-marketplace/i/mrawesomerocks.lipsum-generator?color=none&label=%20&style=flat-square)](https://marketplace.visualstudio.com/items?itemName=MrAwesomeRocks.lipsum-generator) downloads.
 It's repository can be found [here](https://github.com/NinoMaruszewski/vscode-lorem-ipsum).

-I'm currently working on two Discord bots for a Discord server I admin, one is a moderation bot and the other a games bot.
+I'm currently working on two Discord bots for a Discord server I administrate, one is a moderation bot and the other a games bot.
 Anyone is free to contribute to them.

 If you would like to contact me, open [an issue](https://github.com/NinoMaruszewski/NinoMaruszewski/issues) on my personal repo.